 - Switch the truck on with the key switch or optional keyless access system.
-See "Turning the truck on and off" if necessary. - Raise the fork arms so that any load is clear of the ground. - Move the control handle into its operating range (A).
+See "Turning the truck on and off" if necessary. - Raise the fork arms so that any load is clear of the around. - > Move the control handle into either operating range (A) or (B).